dezyne/community/substatemachine_Dezyne2_5_x/README.md

 * an event arrives in the high level state machine and is forwarded to a SSM.
 Some processing might take place in the high level state machine and then be continued in the SSM before control is passed back
 * an exit of the SSM is captured in the high level state machine which might do some postprocessing
-* result values can be passed from a SSM to a higher level state machine by means of variables
+* the required port Resource is shared by both sub state machines
 * by default the SSM retains the value of the state variable between activations (deep history).
-In the example the SSM state variable is initialized on entry of the SSM and redundantly also on exit (shallow history).
+In the example the SSM state variable is initialized back to its 'Idle' state on exit (shallow history).
 In other words the designer has full control over the choice for deep/shallow state behaviour.
+* result values could be passed from a SSM to a higher level state machine by means of local variables or dedicated output events could be used

 ## Due to the fact there is no explicit syntax this example also shows some limitations:
 * we would like to add scoping to the variables but currently everything can only be global within the component.